 Walk the Line

 Cringe-inducing family confrontations that feel like a punch to the gut.
 That pretty much describes the Thanksgiving dinner to which Johnny Cash invited his father.
 We don’t see the food, but we certainly feel the emotions.
 May as well watch the entire movie.
 Available on Hulu.

 Home for the Holidays

 While attempting to carve the turkey, a floppy-haired Robert Downey Jr. from decades ago accidentally lands the hen in an in-law’s lap.
 Honestly?
-It’s the mother rushing off for baking soda that I find so endearing.
+It’s the mother rushing off for baking soda that we find so endearing.
 [Editor’s Note: Some language in this scene isn’t suitable for children.]

 Planes, Trains and Automobiles